PowerShell/ProjectMercury/README.md

 # OpenAI-GPT Agent

 This is a more generalized agent that users can bring their own instance of Azure OpenAI and a completely customizable prompt.
+Right now it is defaulted to an internal Azure OpenAI endpoint with a prompt to be an assistant for PowerShell commands.
+This is for internal private preview purposes only.

 ## Getting an Azure OpenAI Endpoint Key

-Currently we only support Azure OpenAI LLM endpoints.
-We are currently hosting a internal only Azure OpenAI endpoint that you can get and use without getting your Azure OpenAI instance.
-This is for internal private preview purposes only.

-All the configuration is already included by default and so you will be prompted to include a API key to be able to use this endpoint.
+All the configuration is already included by default and on the first run of this agent you will be prompted to include a API key to be able to use this endpoint.

 Guide for Signing Up For API Key
 1. Navigate to <https://pscopilot.developer.azure-api.net>